vlalef/wiki-engine/README.md

 ## Running the Project

-1. Start the development server:
+1. Start the development server (with the virtual environment activated):
 ```bash
   python manage.py runserver
 ```